Again Pioneers: Plot

-Inside the church, Ken struggles with his conscience, hearing both the minister’s sermon about helping one’s neighbor and his neighbors’ invective against the migrants.
-After the service, Ken accepts a ride from Christian missionary Dave Harley (Regis Toomey), who takes him on a trip of discovery to show him what is really happening in America of 1950.
+Inside the church, Ken struggles with his conscience, hearing both the minister's sermon about helping one's neighbor and his neighbors’ invective against the migrants.
+After the service, Ken accepts a ride from Christian missionary Dave Harley, who takes him on a trip of discovery to show him what is really happening in America of 1950.
 He shows Ken the squalid shantytown and also the acres of shiny new housing developments built for the huge numbers of people seeking to put down roots.
 These modern developments lack any sign of a church, and so are losing touch with the Christian values on which America was founded.
-Back at the Keeler home, Ken's son Kenny (Larry Olsen) invites his new friend Nathaniel Ashby (Jimmy Hunt) to join his baseball team, but his teammates make fun of the migrant boy and Kenny's older brother Malcolm (Larry Carr) throws Nathaniel off their premises.
+Back at the Keeler home, Ken's son Kenny invites his new friend Nathaniel Ashby to join his baseball team, but his teammates make fun of the migrant boy and Kenny's older brother Malcolm throws Nathaniel off their premises.
 When Ken finds out he is livid, and goes to apologize to the Ashby family.
 Seeing the squalor in which they live, he wants to give them a check, but Ma Ashby refuses to take charity.
 Instead, she asks him to join them at their Sunday church meeting in the shantytown, and Ken and Sallie attend.

 Ken reports back to the citizens' committee that instead of throwing out the migrants, they should help them.
 Sallie listens with pride as Ken sets forth his plan of action.
 Even though the town is slowly warming to Ken's ideas, the final scene shows the Ashby family on the move again, hoping that the next town they come to will be welcoming.
 Ma Ashby's voice is heard intoning Psalm 23, "The Lord is my Shepherd", as the film fades out.